apparentlyeclipsis/luau-tuto/basics/variables.md

                              ^^^^^
 end)
 ```
 This value can be used in any way, however usually when you're using this call, you're only looking for a change in one specific value.
 Assuming you have this structure for multiple different properties on the same instance, you can use :GetPropertyChangedSignal(), which functions in about the same way.
+Connections and functions will be expanded on in different sections.

+-# *Instances will be expanded on in other sections.